cdsittampalam/documentation/docs/Partner API.md

 The fund is added to the `company_id` of 1fB50nbY9Tw2TT12K6VH46gDKWE.

-You enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for ACME Corp and the following request.
+You enter **1fB50nbY9Tw2TT12K6VH46gDKWE** for ACME Corp in the URL and the following request.

 #### Request